-I'VE BEEN DRIVING IN MY INDIAN CAR, TO THE POUND OF THE WHEELS DRUMMING IN MY BRAIN.
-MY DASH IS DUSTY, MY PLATES ARE EXPIRED,

-I'VE GOT TO MAKE IT TO A POW-WOW TONIGHT, I'LL BE SINGING 49, DOWN BY THE RIVER SIDE, LOOKING FOR A SUGAR, RIDING IN MY INDIAN CAR
+I'VE BEEN DRIVING IN MY INDIAN CAR, TO THE POUND OF THE WHEELS DRUMMING IN MY BRAIN, MY DASH IS DUSTY, MY PLATES ARE EXPIRED, mass arrests, but the threat from militarized PLEASE MR. OFFICER, LET ME EXPLAIN, I'VE GOT TO MAKE IT TO A POW-WOW TONIGHT, LOOKING FOR A SUGAR, RIDING IN MY INDIAN CAR

-KILI RADIO 90.1 FM, THE VOICE OF THE LAKOTA NATION
+KILI RADIO 90.1 FM.
+THE VOICE OF THE LAKOTA NATION